 My public sculpture on the front grounds of the Gardiner Museum celebrates our human connection to clay.
 Standing guard as a ceramic museum mascot, Cracked Wheat embodies history on legs.

 In consideration of the universal role of ceramics in the human story, I believe a new work of public art at the Gardiner Museum should honour the primary symbol of the functional vessel.
 Pottery was the first synthetic material created by humans, and our strong relationship to its inherent functionality continues today.
 Although we now live in an age of industrialized production, the potter’s wheel and the mark of an individual’s hand cannot be divided from the material.
-Clay has also been rediscovered by a new generation of contemporary artists, and with them, a new audience and artistic relevance has followed.
+Clay has also been rediscovered by a new generation of contemporary artists, and a new audience and artistic relevance has followed.
 Cracked Wheat embraces the contemporary, historical, and domestic possibilities of the medium.

-In silhouette Cracked Wheat suggests a voluptuous cartoon figure, a vertical yet curvy Yin to the squat, masculine Yang of Kaneko’s sculpture.
+In silhouette, Cracked Wheat suggests a voluptuous cartoon figure, a vertical yet curvy Yin to the squat, masculine Yang of Kaneko’s sculpture.
 Reminiscent of early Renaissance alchemical drawings, the vase (or flask) nods to the experimental chemistry of ceramics, as well as the surrealist distortions of perspective that could result from consuming its contents.
 Balancing on human legs, it’s uncertain whether the vessel is a costume or a character compound.

 Consisting of a 7-foot-tall smashed and restored vase, the painstakingly reassembled pieces reference ancient pottery shards of archeological digs.
 Like Humpty-Dumpty, its re-combined elements remind us of the extraordinary care taken to preserve an exceptional museum collection of such inherent fragility.
 The materials and form evoke transformation and alchemy, re-envisioning damaged goods as playful treasure.